Ex-governor Margaret Alva is joint Opposition candidate for Vice Prez poll | Politics

 Shiv Sena's Sanjay Raut said, ''We are all together in this election''.

+The Congress veteran's political career spanned over four decades in the grand old party, starting as a young Congress worker and retiring as the Governor.
+Suave and soft-spoken Alva has held many positions in the party as well as the government during Congress rule.
+She has also worked with four prime ministers.

+''It is a privilege and an honour to be nominated as the candidate of the joint opposition for the post of Vice President of India.
+I accept this nomination with great humility and thank the leaders of the opposition for the faith they’ve put in me.
+Jai Hind,'' Alva tweeted soon after the opposition parties announced her name.

-Among the attendees were Congress' Mallikarjun Kharge and Jairam Ramesh, CPI(M) leader Sitaram Yechury, CPI's D Raja and Binoy Viswam, Shiv Sena's Sanjay Raut, DMK's T R Baalu and Tiruchi Siva, SP's Ram Gopal Yadav, MDMK's Vaiko and TRS' K Keshava Rao.
+Among the attendees at today's meeting at Pawar's residence were Congress' Mallikarjun Kharge and Jairam Ramesh, CPI(M) leader Sitaram Yechury, CPI's D Raja and Binoy Viswam, Shiv Sena's Sanjay Raut, DMK's T R Baalu and Tiruchi Siva, SP's Ram Gopal Yadav, MDMK's Vaiko and TRS' K Keshava Rao.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)